-- 3. The Agency shall provide the marketing authorisation holder with an opportunity to submit written observations in response to the imposition of the obligation within a time limit which it shall specify, if the marketing authorisation holder so requests within 30 days of receipt of the written notification of the obligation. - On the basis of the written observations submitted by the marketing authorisation holder, the Agency shall review its opinion. - 4.
-Where the opinion of the Agency confirms the obligation and unless the Commission returns the opinion to the Agency for further consideration, the marketing authorisation shall be varied accordingly by the Commission in accordance with the procedure set out in Article 13, to: - (a) include the obligation as a condition of the marketing authorisation and the risk management system shall be updated accordingly. - (b) include the measures to be taken as part of the risk management system as conditions of the marketing authorisation referred to in Article 12(4), point (e).
+3. The Agency shall provide the marketing authorisation holder with an opportunity to submit written observations in response to the imposition of the obligation referred to in paragraph 2 within a time limit which it shall specify, if the marketing authorisation holder so requests within 30 days of receipt of the written notification of the obligation.

+On the basis of the written observations submitted by the marketing authorisation holder, the Agency shall review its opinion.

+- 4. Where the opinion of the Agency confirms the obligation referred to in paragraph 2 and unless the Commission returns the opinion to the Agency for further consideration, the marketing authorisation shall be varied accordingly by the Commission in accordance with the procedure set out in Article 13, to: - (a) include the obligation as a condition of the marketing authorisation and the risk management system shall be updated accordingly. - (b) include the measures to be taken as part of the risk management system as conditions of the marketing authorisation referred to in Article 12(4), point (e).